tensorflow/mesh/README.md

 ## Where does the network communication happen?

-Some mesh-tensorflow operations cause network communication.
+Some Mesh TensorFlow operations cause network communication.
 For example, an einsum (generalized matrix multiplication) is computed as follows:

 * On each processor, compute the einsum of the slices of the two operands that